-This wasn't my first attempt at learning to code.
-I'd made dozens of previous attempts to learn programming from books, YouTube, Codecademy, and many other places.
-I never managed to stick with it for more than a few days (or hours, in some cases).
+This wasn’t my first attempt at learning to code.
+I’d made dozens of previous attempts to learn to program from books, YouTube, Codecademy, and many other places.
+I never managed to stick it out for more than a few days (or hours, in some cases).

 Looking back at my past attempts, they failed due to my incorrect assumption that programming was only about learning the syntax of a language.